jahidhasanlinix/jahidhasanlinix.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Jahid Hasan, a Ph.D. student in [Computer Science](https://www.cs.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), expected to graduate in August 2026.
-I hold dual Master’s degrees in [Computer Science](https://www.cs.iastate.edu/) and [Entrepreneurship](https://www.ivybusiness.iastate.edu/academics/graduate-programs/master-of-entrepreneurship/), and an M.Eng. in Information and Communication Engineering from [Nanjing University of Posts and Telecommunications](https://www.njupt.edu.cn/), China.
-I received my B.S. in Electrical and Electronic Engineering from [Atish Dipankar University of Science and Technology](https://www.adust.edu.bd/), Bangladesh.
+I am Jahid Hasan, a Ph.D. candidate in [Computer Science](https://www.cs.iastate.edu/) at [Iowa State University](https://www.iastate.edu/) (expected Summer 2026), where my research lies at the intersection of deep learning, computer vision, foundation models, and medical imaging (specializing in sinogram-to-image reconstruction for ultrasound and photoacoustic tomography).

-I am currently pursuing my Ph.D. research under the guidance of Dr. Manojit Pramanik at the [Biomedical Imaging Laboratory (BILab)](https://www.bilab2012.com/home), where I focus on applying deep learning techniques for ground truth reconstruction of ultrasound photoacoustic tomography (PAI) images.
-I completed my Master's thesis, titled *"Multi-Server Oblivious RAM Approach for Secure Cloud Storage"*, under the supervision of [Dr. Zhang Wensheng](https://www.cs.iastate.edu/wzhang).
+I am advised by Dr. Manojit Pramanik in the [Biomedical Imaging Laboratory (BILab)](https://www.bilab2012.com/home).
+I hold dual Master’s degrees in [Computer Science](https://www.cs.iastate.edu/) and [Entrepreneurship](https://www.ivybusiness.iastate.edu/academics/graduate-programs/master-of-entrepreneurship/), an M.Eng. in Information and Communication Engineering from [Nanjing University of Posts and Telecommunications](https://www.njupt.edu.cn/), China, and a B.S. in Electrical and Electronic Engineering from [Atish Dipankar University of Science and Technology](https://www.adust.edu.bd/), Bangladesh.

 ---